Search

 CNC machinists take on many different titles in the workplace.
 CNC machinery is used across a wide variety of industries, which creates exciting opportunities for those skilled in the trade.

-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
+Most UTI grads start out working as entry-level technicians or in other entry-level roles.2,85 As with any industry, over time, they may be able to advance in their career with experience and hard work.
 Potential entry-level and advanced jobs for CNC machinists may include:77

 Entry-level